coreinfrastructure/best-practices-badge/doc/criteria.md

 </dd><dt><i>Rationale</i>:<dt> <dd>If a cryptographic algorithm or mode is completely broken, then it cannot provide a useful cryptographic service.
 This is different from having a weakness; many cryptographic algorithms have some weaknesses, yet for backwards-compatibility it may sometimes be appropriate to use the algororithm anyway.
 "EAX" appears to be a name, not an abbrevation.
 The paper describing EAX, <a href="http://csrc.nist.gov/groups/ST/toolkit/BCM/documents/proposedmodes/eax/eax-spec.pdf">"A Conventional Authenticated-Encryption Mode" by M. Bellare, P.  Rogaway D.  Wagner (April 13, 2003)</a>, does not give an expansion.
 </dd></dl></li>

-<li><a name="crypto_weaknesses"></a>The default security mechanisms within the software produced by the project MUST NOT depend on cryptographic algorithms or modes with known serious weaknesses (e.g., the SHA-1 cryptographic hash algorithm or the CBC mode in SSH).
+<li><a name="crypto_weaknesses"></a>The default security mechanisms within the software produced by the project SHOULD NOT depend on cryptographic algorithms or modes with known serious weaknesses (e.g., the SHA-1 cryptographic hash algorithm or the CBC mode in SSH).
  (N/A allowed.) <sup>[<a href="#crypto_weaknesses">crypto_weaknesses</a>]</sup><dl><dt><i>Details</i>:<dt> <dd>Concerns about CBC mode in SSH are discussed in <a href="https://www.kb.cert.org/vuls/id/958563">CERT: SSH CBC vulnerability</a>.
 </dd><dt><i>Rationale</i>:<dt> <dd>SHA-1 has been known to be weak for many years; <a href="https://security.googleblog.com/2017/02/announcing-first-sha1-collision.html">In February 2017 Google demonstrated a SHA-1 collision</a>.
 There are a number of alternatives to SHA-1 that are not patent-encumbered, such as the SHA-2 suite (including SHA-256 and SHA-512) and SHA-3.
 There is some disagreement on how important it is to avoid CBC mode in SSH.
 The <a href="http://www.openssh.com/txt/cbc.adv">OpenSSH cbc.adv</a> page argues that the attack on SSH CBC is not a practical attack.
 However, others clearly think it's more important; CERT notes it, as does <a href="https://developer.ibm.com/answers/questions/187318/faq-how-do-i-disable-cipher-block-chaining-cbc-mod.html">FAQ: Disable CBC in SSH</a>.
 It is also easy to use a different mode than CBC; generally when there are safer widely-available options, you should use the safe ones instead.
 This is a SHOULD, not a MUST; sometimes these weaker mechanisms need to be used for backwards compatibility.
 </dd></dl></li>